12 Project Management Principles With Examples

 Allocate resources efficiently to ensure tasks are completed on time and within budget.
 This includes human resources, equipment, materials, and finances.

-1. Resource allocation in project:
+1. Resource allocation in the project:

 Management involves effectively assigning and utilizing resources such as human resources, finances, equipment, and materials to tasks and activities in a project.
 Here are some examples of principles related to resource allocation in project management.